 Automation of such complex activities is a principal aim of artificial intelligence research.
 If AI programs could run on decentralized compute quickly and securely, DAOs would conceivably be able to replicate many of the core functions of human-led companies one day.

-What else could be automated in our hypothetical taxicab service besides forecasting and pricing?
+What else could be automated in the earlier hypothetical taxicab service besides forecasting and pricing?
 There is broad acceptance that fully-driverless vehicles will be on public roads in the near future.
 Waymo is already testing them in California and Arizona, and Tesla, Uber, and others have plans to as well.
 Although there are no guarantees, it’s possible they’ll be widespread in a decade.
 With no drivers on staff, the taxicab DAO may keep an inventory of cars available on-demand for customers, put out calls to purchase new cars, subcontract humans to repair or clean them as needed, manage its own finances, and comply with the law.

 With its core functionality automated and impervious (at least in theory) to human interference, there is no need for founders, executives, or boards of governors.
 These “AI DAOs” have sweeping autonomy and behave in ways that are more sophisticated or unpredictable than “plain” DAOs.
 But ultimately, their actions are still rooted in their interactions with people.
 As such, they are channels for collective intelligence.

 Machine learning requires massive amounts of data and compute, which is costly to acquire and maintain.
-Tech companies, recognizing the value of aggregate user data, invested heavily towards attracting users and collecting their data.
+Tech companies, recognizing the value of aggregate user data, have invested heavily towards attracting users and collecting their data.
 Google and Facebook alone account for 70% of internet ad revenue, and reach 2–3 billion people, numbers that are still rising due to network effects.
 Up to 25% of accepted papers at ICML are from industry, with similar numbers at NeurIPS, higher than for other computer science areas.
-Google accounts for nearly half of that, far outpacing any universities, with Facebook, Baidu, Amazon, Microsoft, and others not far behind.
+Google accounts for nearly half of that, far outpacing any universities, with Facebook, Baidu, Amazon, Microsoft, NVIDIA, and others not far behind.